speechbrain/speechbrain/recipes/MultiWOZ/response_generation/README.md

 # MultiWOZ Response Generation with GPT2 Model.
 This folder contains the scripts to finetune a gpt based system using MultiWOZ for response generation task.
 You can download MultiWOZ at https://github.com/budzianowski/multiwoz.
+The data will be automatically download in the specified data_folder.

 ## Installing Extra Dependencies